lichkitsch/old_campaigns/lindorwin/adventures/beach_episode.md

 **Stopping Point**
-Dama and Ifir were walking along the beach when the lunch bell went off While sitting around the campfire the group starts to tell spooky stories:
+Dama and Ifir were walking along the beach when the lunch bell went off

+**Stopping Point**
+"Are you up for anything?"
+"What are you up for?"
+Dama pulls her down into the bed, her head on his chest.

+While sitting around the campfire the group starts to tell spooky stories:

 1. Dama's okay at it (ghost of a mad wizard haunting the air where his tower used to stand)